DerHabicht/MakeDoc/README.md

 basic formats eventually).
 By default, this file is called "main.tex" (this can be changed with the "TeXtemplate" varable near the top of the makefile).

-Then create .txt files for each section (or chapter) of your document.
+Then create .md files for each section (or chapter) of your document.
 Be sure these are included in the template file with \include or \input commands.
 I do plan to streamline this process eventually.